 3301 Geology of West Texas (3-0).
 Designed to introduce the non-major to the geology of West Texas, this course contains a brief introduction to general geology followed by outlines of the geologic evolution of the region.
-Topics range from billion- year-did continental collisions, through deep sea deposition, coral reefs, explosive volcanism, mineral and petroleum deposits, to the evolution of the present day west Texas landscape.
+Topics range from billion- year-old continental collisions, through deep sea deposition, coral reefs, explosive volcanism, mineral and petroleum deposits, to the evolution of the present day west Texas landscape.
 Optional field trips will be available.
 This course does not count toward advanced hours for Geology majors.

 3302 Dinosaurs, Volcanoes and Earthquakes (3-0).
-Recent developments and theories dealing with the changing face of the Earth and some of the animals that lived On it.
+Designed to introduce the non-major to recent developments and theories dealing with the changing face of the Earth and some of the animals that lived on it.
 New views on dinosaurs, their lives and their ultimate extinction.
 The distribution, causes, effects, and prediction of earthquakes and volcanoes.
 This course does not count toward advanced hours for Geology majors.